makersacademy/rps-challenge/README.md

 # RPS Challenge
+## Objective
+This is a simple sinatra app where user chooses either Rock, Paper, or Scissors, and computer chooses randomly an option and at the end a winner is declared.

 TASK SUMMARY
 ----

-The task is to provide a _Rock, Paper, Scissors_ game for users so they can play on the web with the following user stories:
+The task is to provide a Rock, Paper, Scissors game for users so they can play on the web with the following user stories:

 ```sh
 As a marketeer